-I'm resuming this work in Washington, DC, with a new focus on speakers' attitudes toward place, both at the national (e.g. Canada vs. U.S.) level and the local (hometown vs. DC), and on how these attitudes mediate adaptation to a new regional dialect.
-If you'd like to participate in this new project, follow the Participate! link for more information.
+I've resumed this work in Washington, DC, with a new focus on speakers' attitudes toward place, both at the national (e.g. Canada vs. U.S.) level and the local (hometown vs. DC), and on how these attitudes mediate adaptation to a new regional dialect.
+If you'd like to participate in this new project, follow this link for more information.

 Nycz, Jennifer.
 2016.
 Awareness and acquisition of new dialect features.
 In Babel, Anna (ed.), Awareness and Control in Sociolinguistic Research.
 Cambridge University Press.
 62-79.

 Nycz, Jennifer.
 2015.
 Second dialect acquisition: A sociophonetic perspective.
 Language and Linguistics Compass 9: 469-482.